aws-samples/aws-modernization-with-sumologic/content/040_observability_monitoring_lab/44_scenario.md

 #### The Problem to Solve:

 Abel, the Coffee Lover orders coffee at 8:45 am using the Coffee App, However, his transaction is unsuccessful.
-You need to trace the transaction and troubleshoot and address the issue ASAP.
+You need to trace the transaction and troubleshoot and address the issue as soon as possible.